Writer, Memoirist, Journalist

 When I was the littlest carny kid with Colbert's Fiesta, I was a pro at calling people in to play my Mom's Balloon Dart.
-Today I'm a New York-based writer who has successfully pitched hundreds of story ideas to the editors of national magazines.
-My articles have appeared in such consumer magazines as Art & Antiques, Islands, and Travel + Leisure, as well as amusement industry trade publications Amusement Business and IAAPA Funworld and custom magazines produced by Pace Communications and Haymarket Publishing.
+Today I'm a New York-based writer who has successfully pitched hundreds of story ideas to editors.
+Excerpts from my carnival memoir have been published in Boston Review, Provincetown Arts, Shocked & Amazed, and Yankee.
+My writing has appeared in such consumer magazines as Art & Antiques, Islands, and Travel + Leisure; art publications including Art New England, New Art Examiner, and Raw Vision; amusement industry trade publications Amusement Business and IAAPA Funworld, and custom magazines produced by Pace Communications and Haymarket Publishing.

 My specialties include travel, the arts, and quirky subjects that evoke the razzle-dazzle of the midway.
-To read an archived feature on Coney Island's sideshow, Nathan's hot-dog eating contest, the Great Houdini and more, click on the Publications link above.
-You'll find cover stories and archived features on art and attractions, historic preservation, architecture, and unusual travel destinations.
+To read an archived feature about growing up as a carny kid, Coney Island's sideshow, Nathan's hot-dog eating contest, the Great Houdini and more, click on the Publications link above.
+You'll find cover stories and archived memoirs and features on circus and sideshow, art and attractions, historic preservation, and unusual travel destinations.

 I’ve worked as a literary scout in New York for the Japanese publisher Shueisha and translated One Thousand and One-Second Stories (Issen ichibyo monogatari) by the Japanese Dadaist Inagaki Taruho.
 The Ten-Woman Bicycle, a children's book, was excerpted in Ms. and published by presses in England, Holland and Sweden.
 My work has been translated into seven languages.

 I have a Certificate in Reminiscence and Life Story from the University of Wisconsin and create and facilitate reminiscence activities at senior centers and record oral histories for the Coney Island History Project.